TheHuntsman4/Klepio/README.md

 The dataset used by Klepio is a custom collection gathered over a month in collaboration with expert dental practitioners.
 The dataset creation involved:

-- Formulating a Comprehensive Questionnaire: A detailed questionnaire was developed, covering various aspects of dental health to ensure a thorough analysis.
+- **Formulating a Comprehensive Questionnaire**: A detailed questionnaire was developed, covering various aspects of dental health to ensure a thorough analysis.
-- Research and Iteration: Extensive research was conducted to determine the most relevant questions.
+- **Research and Iteration**: Extensive research was conducted to determine the most relevant questions.
 The questionnaire underwent several iterations based on feedback from dental professionals, optimizing it for accuracy and effectiveness.

 This collaborative effort with dental practitioners ensures that Klepio's AI model is trained on a robust dataset, providing reliable and precise diagnoses.